 Low-loss optical fibers were first fabricated over fifty years ago, and many types of fibers have been developed in conjunction with transceiver technology to enable deliver an ever-increasing amount of bandwidth over longer distances.
 This course will summarize some of the key developments in optical fiber technology that have enabled high-capacity data transmission in applications ranging from data centers to fiber-to-the-X to undersea communication systems.
 After presenting a brief refresher on the basic properties of optical waveguides, the course will discuss some of the key attributes of single-mode fibers, including attenuation mechanisms and the tradeoff between cutoff wavelength, bend loss and mode field diameter.
 The second section of the course will focus on multimode fibers and how the designs have evolved to deliver high modal bandwidth in conjunction with low macrobend loss to enable significant reductions in the sizes of the cables, hardware and equipment that are deployed in data centers.
 The course will conclude with an overview of the types of fibers that are being considered for co-packaged optics and other applications which will require high bandwidth density.

-The course is intended for all wire and cable practitioners including raw material suppliers, cable manufacturers, and end users interested in gaining a broad understanding of applied material selection as it relates to cable performance and processing.
+This elective course is intended for all wire and cable practitioners including raw material suppliers, cable manufacturers, and end users interested in gaining a broad understanding of applied material selection as it relates to cable performance and processing.

 Dr. Bianca Hydutsky, Senior Technology Manager The Chemours Company, USA

 Fred Johnston, Senior Scientist The Chemours Company, USA

 Robert Young, Technical Fellow The Chemours Company, USA